webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Bounding-Boots-(We-Are-All-Mad-Here).md

 ---
 aliases:
   - Bounding Boots (We Are All Mad Here)
 tags:
   - Compendium/CSRD/en/Artifacts
   - Artifact
   - Artifact/Fairy-Tale
+title: Bounding Boots (We Are All Mad Here)
+collection: Artifacts
+kind: Compendium
 ---
 ## Bounding Boots (We Are All Mad Here)
 >[!info] Stats
 > **Level:** 1d6+1